This guide shows you how to build a Proxmox template from the Packer Alpine cloud image repository.

 If your build did not succeed, try following these steps:

-• Make sure your PROXMOX_TOKEN has the privileges specified in the Proxmox API Tokens how-to guide.
+PROXMOX_TOKENhas the privileges specified in the Proxmox API Tokens how-to guide. - Check out the